MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/0-Experiment_Running_AutoML.PNG)

-2) By using the RunDetails widget we were able to find out that the experiment was done
+2) By using the RunDetails widget we were able to find out that the experiment was done.

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/1-Run_Details_AutoML_Finished.PNG)